In this guide you will find:

 If you select delayed access, you must also choose:

 What is an embargo?

 An embargo withholds the content of your work from being available for a specified amount of time (one or two years).
 This means that the citation and abstract for your work is available and discoverable through LibSearch and any search engine, the work itself is not available for viewing or download.

-While some departments require an embargo on all student projects, there are no permanent embargoes for work submitted to Sophia.
+There are no permanent embargoes for work submitted to Sophia.

 If I chose to embargo my work, when will it be made available for viewing and download?

 The work in its entirety will be made available for worldwide access after the end of the embargo period.
 While your work is under embargo, a message will appear on your project's information page informing users that the document will be available for download after the embargo expiration date.
 Embargoes begin on the publication date of the work, and end on the anniversary of the 1 or 2-year embargo period (usually May 1 or December 1).

 The decision to delay publication is a personal one, depending on your plans for publication and/or employment.